Al-Hayat Media Center: 2016-2017

+2018-present

-On 26 January 2018 it released a nasheed called Answer the Call where supporters were urged to carry out gruesome terror attacks in Western countries.
+On 26 January 2018 it released a nasheed in English called Answer the Call where supporters were urged to carry out gruesome terror attacks in Western countries.

 On 21 March 2019, the U.S. Department of State officially deemed al-Hayat an alias of ISIL, and thus a Foreign Terrorist Organization.

 On 26 July 2020, it released a video entitled "Incite the Believers" which shown ideas of terrorist attacks to lone wolf terrorists in western countries.
 In the video, they rated arson as a "5-star" terrorist attack, citing the California wild fires.

-On 10 October 2020 it released a nasheed titled "Coldly Kill Them".
-Later Islamic State released a video for the nasheed.
+On 10 October 2020, ISIS supporters on Telegram released a nasheed titled "Coldly Kill Them".
+The nasheed was a ripoff of the Ajnad nasheed "Hubbu Waqumu Ya Al-Ansar" (Getup and rise, oh supporters), and it was uncertain whether the nasheed is affiliated to Al-Hayat.

+Nasheeds

+Here are some anasheed produced by Al-Hayat Media Center sorted by language.